happyf-weallareeuropean/alphal/README.md

 learn alphabet in live, smart direct of duoligo.

-project is at its very begin, feel free add more feature or redesign direct to achieve we goal.
+project is at its very begin.

+feel free do every thing to achieve we goal.

 to do this (ver. direct), we might have three main mission with task: at-all / mean / memo